SPAAM-community/AMDirT/docs/source/how_to/filter.md

   Network URL: http://172.0.0.0:8501
 ```

-> 🛈 _The first time you run the command, you first may get some prompts in your terminal.
+> ⚠️ _The first time you run the command, you first may get some prompts in your terminal.
 You can just say 'no' to all - this will not affect the usage of the tool._

 ![AMDirT welcome page with sidebar](images/amdirt-filter-welcome.png)

 Once opened you should see a side bar and a empty pane.
-You can use the side bar to select various aspects such of AncientMetagenomeDir tables, such as the release, which table (e.g., environmental or host-associated metagenomics), how many rows to display, and if you wish to download the data - the type of tool that the download script will contain.
+You can use the side bar to select various aspects of the displayed data from the AncientMetagenomeDir tables, such as the release, which table you view (e.g., environmental or host-associated metagenomics) and the number of rows to display.
+The data download option controls which tool the resulting download script will use to get the data.

 ![AMDirT side bar with version dropdown menu](images/amdirt-filter-version-select.png)